 Since compost is generally slightly alkaline, and avocado trees prefer slightly acidic soil (between a pH of 5.0-7.0), you can mix in some coffee grounds, peat moss, or sand for some extra acidity.

 How Often Should You Apply Avocado Tree Fertilizer?

-Avocado tree fertilizer purchased from a store should be applied every 1-2 months, while homemade fertilizer or compost should only be applied 1-2 a year, in the early spring or late summer.
+Avocado tree fertilizer purchased from a store should be applied 1-2 times per year, while homemade fertilizer or compost should only be applied 1-2 a month.
 This is because the nutrients from the fresher ingredients are more easily access and spread through the soil.

 While buying store-bought fertilizers can be convenient, it’s usually not the best way to deliver usable nutrients to your avocado tree’s soil.
 Just like how we absorb more nutrients from fresh food than vitamin tablets, avocado trees also benefit from fresh ingredients.
 This means that we can apply less fertilizer less often.

 Fresher fertilizer also helps build the richness of the soil, which keeps nutrients in the ground and retains water.
 For example, each 1% increase in a soil’s organic matter can help hold 20,000 gallons more water per acre.

 So, while you can apply store-bought fertilizer every 1-2 months, homemade fertilizer or compost can be used 1-2 times per year.
 Make sure to apply it after the last frost, but before the growing season for your avocado tree (typically in the early spring).

 Once you determine how often you need to fertilize your avocado tree, you can start applying it.
 But just how much fertilizer should you use and how should you do it?